Maldives: Demographics

+The 2022 Population, Housing and Economic Census listed the total population in Maldives as 515,132 of which 382,639 were resident Maldivians and 132,493 were resident foreigners, with the foreign-born population comprising 26% of the total population.
+The six largest nationalities among migrants were Bangaldeshi (56.4 percent), Indian (24.9 percent), Sri Lankan (8.6 percent), Nepali (3.9 percent), Indonesian (1.7 percent), and Filipino (1.3 percent).

+An increasing share of the Maldivian population is concentrated in Male.
+In 2022, approximately 41% of the population resided in the capital, compared to just 27% in 2000.

 Religion

 After the long Buddhist period of Maldivian history, Muslim traders introduced Islam.
 Maldivians converted to Islam by the mid-12th century.
 The islands have had a long history of Sufic orders, as can be seen in the history of the country such as the building of tombs.
 They were used until as recently as the 1980s for seeking the help of buried saints.
-They can be seen next to some old mosques and are considered a part of the Maldives's cultural heritage.
+They can be seen next to some old mosques and are considered a part of Maldives's cultural heritage.

-Other aspects of tassawuf, such as ritualised dhikr ceremonies called Maulūdu (Mawlid)—the liturgy of which included recitations and certain supplications in a melodic tone—existed until very recent times.
+Other aspects of tassawuf, such as ritualised dhikr ceremonies called Maulūdu (Mawlid) – the liturgy of which included recitations and certain supplications in a melodic tone – existed until very recent times.
 These Maulūdu festivals were held in ornate tents specially built for the occasion.
 At present Islam is the official religion of the entire population, as adherence to it is required for citizenship.

-According to Moroccan traveller Ibn Battuta, the person responsible for this conversion was a Sunni Muslim visitor named Abu al-Barakat Yusuf al-Barbari, sailing from Morocco.
+According to Arab traveller Ibn Battuta, the person responsible for this conversion was a Sunni Muslim visitor named Abu al-Barakat Yusuf al-Barbari, sailing from what is today Morocco.
 He is also referred to as Tabrizugefaanu.
 His venerated tomb now stands on the grounds of Medhu Ziyaaraiy, across the street from the Friday Mosque, or Hukuru Miskiy, in Malé.
-Built in 1656, this is the country's oldest mosque.
+Originally built in 1153 and re-built in 1658, this is one of the country's oldest surviving mosques.

+Felix Wilfred notes that the number of Christians in Maldives as 1,400 or 0.4% of the country's population.

+Since the adoption of the 2008 constitution, Islam is established as the country's state religion and Maldivian citizens are required by law to follow Sunni Islam.
+However, in 2020, independent studies found that approximately 0.29% of the population is Christian (roughly split between Catholic and Protestant).